-- If fees remain outstanding and no payment plan (or financial assistance with JCG) have been agreed and are in place by the half term, then the parent will be notified that the student’s name will be removed from the school roll at the end of term and any debt will be referred to the Petty Debts Court.
-In these circumstances parents are responsible for contacting the Government of Jersey Education Department to arrange alternative schooling for their child.
+- If fees remain outstanding and no payment plan (or financial assistance with the College) have been agreed and are in place by the half term, then the parent will be notified that the student’s name will be removed from the school roll at the end of term and any debt will be referred to the Petty Debts Court.
+In these circumstances parents are responsible for contacting CYPES to arrange alternative schooling for their child.

-- The Principal will contact the Government of Jersey Education Department to effect the removal.
+- The Principal will contact CYPES to affect the removal.
 This is obviously the last resort and JCG and JCP will take all reasonable steps to avoid this situation occurring.

 - on or before the last day of the Summer Term to withdraw a pupil at the end of the following Autumn Term;